 Monivea Forest, Galway

-Monivea Forest is Etain’s favourite place to picnic in Galway as she says the family can have a picnic as well as a walk!
-Start with a walk in the woods with the kids to find the unusual ffrench family mausoleum built like a mini castle and spot the Ice House hidden in the forest.
+Start with a walk in the woods with the kids to find the unusual Ffrench family mausoleum built like a mini castle, and be sure to see if you can find the Ice House hidden in the forest.

-“Then it’s time for a picnic and when we are all refueled we leave the woods and head over to the great playground to burn some more energy, before getting in the car and heading home!
-All we need is some dry weather, a picnic and we are set for the day :)”
+“Then it’s time for a picnic and when we are all refuelled we leave the woods and head over to the playground nearby to burn some more energy, before heading home!
+All we need is some dry weather, a picnic and we are set for the day!”

-Helen, mum of 1 from Limerick, has chosen Lough Gur as a fantastic place for a day out and a picnic in the Limerick area.
+Helen from Limerick has chosen Lough Gur as a fantastic place for a day out and a picnic.
 Steeped in history, visit the remains of an early farmstead and take a walk through the forest or for the more energetic climb Knockadoon Hill.

 Three Rocks Trail, Wexford